ZachMassia/PlatformIO-Mode/README.md

             (irony-cdb-autosetup-compile-options)))

-;; Setup irony for flycheck
+;; Setup irony for flycheck.
 (add-hook 'flycheck-mode-hook 'flycheck-irony-setup)

-;; Enable scrolling and colours in the compile buffer (platformio-setup-compile-buffer)
+;; Enable scrolling and colours in the compile buffer.
+(platformio-setup-compile-buffer)
 ```